 There are several components that make up a street address.
 Many are required to accurately define a specific address and location.
 When an address is matched against other address database files or for the purpose of generating an address it must be broken down into the individual components separated by a single space between the components.
+These standards follow the FGDC United State Thoroughfare, Landmark and Postal Address Data standard for address components.
 The minimum components required to accurately define an address are:

 Primary Address Number: 123

 Prefix Directional Street: W

 Street Name: Main

-Street Type: ST

-Street Direction: NW